How to Play George Harrison's "Give Me Love (Give Me Peace on Earth)," Avett Brothers Style

 The fab thing about Harrison’s song arrangement is it can be seen as one long lyrical stanza running over those two progressions, plus that tag.
 Then the whole thing simply repeats, like a church hymn.

-Even the lyrics remain the same, which is why it’s great to sing it as a duet, as the Avett Brothers do.
-The first singer takes the first stanza, the second singer echoes the same sentiment, they join together in harmony for the third pass, and culminate on a fourth pass with higher intensity and rhythmic flares, and by extending the meter of the last four chords in first progression to a full measure each: Gm – A – C – G.
+Even the lyrics remain the same, which is why it’s great to sing it as a duet, à la Avett Brothers.
+For example: the first singer takes the first stanza, the second singer echoes the same sentiment, they join together in harmony for the third pass, and culminate on a fourth pass with higher intensity and rhythmic flares, and by extending the meter of the last four chords in first progression to a full measure each: Gm – A – C – G.

 Vocals